90 days from today is Sun, 25 December 2022

 22 July 2021

-With inflation set to increase to almost four per cent later this year, the pay freeze is yet another real-terms pay cut for police officers in England and Wales and the Federation says it is ‘a huge slap in the face for our members’ who it points out have been attacked and vilified while holding the frontline during the pandemic.
+With inflation set to increase to almost four per cent later this year, the pay freeze is yet another real-terms pay cut for police officers in England and Wales.
+The Federation says it is a huge slap in the face for officers who have been attacked and vilified while holding the frontline during the pandemic.

-The Federation says the Government cannot pat officers on the back for their heroic efforts with one hand while effectively taking their pay with the other.
+“As the undisputed voice of policing we say this to the Home Secretary: you cannot pat our members on the back for their heroic efforts with one hand, while effectively taking their pay with the other.
+Warm words are no longer enough.”